YiqinYang/ICQ/ICQ_softmax/README.md

-# Implementation of ICQ with softmax operation.
+# ICQ with softmax operation.

 ## Running the code
 ```
 python3 main.py
 ```